nasa/fprime/docs/UsersGuide/user/port-comp-top.md

 **Queued component:** has no thread but does have a queue.
 Thus it handles asynchronous commands and port invocations;
 however, the user must implement at least one synchronous port invocation that unloads and handles the messages on the queue.
-For this and any other synchronously invocation execution context is supplied by the invoker.  **Note:** this component type is only rarely used.
-Ensure it is the correct choice for your design.
+For this and any other synchronously invocation execution context is supplied by the invoker.
+This component type is useful when using rate groups.
+It allows cyclical execution via a synchronous port connected to the rate group, but can be invoked from other components via an asynchronous port.
 #### A Quick Look at Component Types

 | Component Type | Has Queue | Has Thread |